 Copywriting across linguistic borders is a complex, multilayered process.
 Particularly when planned strategically and executed impeccably.
 To recap: feelings, messages, emotions and connotations must be conveyed.
 From the foreign language into the mother tongue.
 From one culture to another.
 It involves far more than just creating advertising copy – in itself a demanding task.

 Note: transcreation and marcom translation = translation PLUS copywriting = multilingual communication for your brand image and sales

 Marcom translation workflow

-es are similar for transcreations and marcom translations.
-The process for the latter is highly condensed though: short briefing – draft translation – internal copy-editing.
+The work required and creative process involved in transcreation and marcom translation are similar.
+The process for the latter is highly condensed though: short brief – draft translation – internal copy-editing.
 Both the research and the creative processes (e.g. brainstorming, incubation, copywriting and adaptation) take place in parallel to translation.
 Extensive experience and creative talents are required.

 The transcreation process is far more transparent and easier to follow.
-It involves the most extreme variation of marketing translation.
+It is the most extreme kind of marketing translation.